drjeong/uenn/README.md

 * Eigen 3.4.0 (https://eigen.tuxfamily.org/)

-** The location to download the library - https://gitlab.com/libeigen/eigen/-/releases/3.4.0
+The location to download the library - https://gitlab.com/libeigen/eigen/-/releases/3.4.0

 Once downloaded, place the library under the "Lib" folder.

+---
+**NOTE**

+It works with almost all markdown flavours (the below blank line matters).

+---

 * Pytorch C++ CUDA